eps696/aphantasia/README.md

 python clip_fft.py -t "topic sentence" -t2 "style description" -t0 "avoid this" --size 1280-720
 ```
 * Other options:
+Text inputs understand syntax with weights, like `good prompt :1 | also good prompt :1 | bad prompt :-0.5`.
 `--model M` selects one of the released CLIP visual models: `ViT-B/32` (default), `ViT-B/16`, `RN50`, `RN50x4`, `RN50x16`, `RN101`.
 One can also set `--dualmod` to use `ViT-B/32` and `ViT-B/16` at once (preferrable).
 `--dwt` switches to DWT (wavelets) generator instead of FFT.
 There are few methods, chosen by `--wave X`, e.g. `db2`, `db3`, `coif1`, `coif2`, etc.